Proposals for 2024 Dual Perspectives

 Speakers are permitted to only be in one top of the program session.
 If a speaker is on multiple accepted proposals, they must be replaced on all but one.
 If a speaker is invited to and agrees to present a lecture or symposium or minisymposium, they must be replaced in the featured panel.

 Important: All proposed speakers must have agreed to speak at the Dual Perspectives and to present in person before the proposal form is submitted.

 Diversity and inclusion are organizational priorities of SfN and programming must ensure representation of all members.
 SfN encourages and promotes participation, accessibility, active representation, and leadership from diverse populations.
 Recognizing that diversity advances the field of neuroscience, SfN encourages membership and participation, regardless of race, ethnicity, national origin, gender, gender identity, sexual orientation, economic status, disability, age, or religion.
 Beyond promoting diversity, the Society promotes an environment that is supportive of all diverse groups in the interest of advancing science.

 Appropriate representation of diverse scientists among the presenters is required and will be among the key criteria considered in the selection of Dual Perspectives by the Program Committee.
 Proposals lacking adequate representation of the diverse and international SfN community are not aligned with our organizational priorities.
 Special circumstances where it is not possible should be described and will be considered by the committee.

 Looking for a speaker?
 Utilize these resources created by external organizations to identify speakers from diverse backgrounds.

-Presenters will receive meeting benefits according to the most current Tiered Perks.
+Presenters will receive half-priced registration and early access to housing.
 Do not propose a speaker residing outside North America unless you are sure they already plan to participate in the annual meeting.